Losing SleepOver a Negative review? —Part Two

-Part two of this article was never published until now… we’re continuing our discussion on how to deal with “Bad Reviews.”
+Part two of “Losing Sleep Over A Negative Review” was never published until now… we’re continuing our discussion on how to deal with “Bad Reviews.”

 After all, there is a reason that you decided to go into business for yourself, to be your own boss.
 It obviously wasn’t for the freedom!
 Was it?